HermanTeng19/ai-resume-generator/PROJECT_SUMMARY_EN.md

 - 🛠️ **Technical Goals**: Modern frontend architecture
 - 🎨 **Design Goals**: Beautiful and practical interface
 - 📱 **Experience Goals**: Smooth cross-device experience
+- 🌐 **Internationalization Goals**: Product for global users
+- 🚀 **Deployment Goals**: Modern cloud deployment
 - 🔧 **Maintenance Goals**: Clear code structure

-This is a complete, practical, and beautiful resume generation tool that provides users with a professional resume creation solution.
+This is a complete, practical, beautiful, and internationalized resume generation tool that provides professional resume creation solutions for global users.
+The project not only adopts modern frontend architecture technically, but also fully considers the needs of users from different cultural backgrounds in user experience, making it an excellent product truly oriented to the international market.